makerdao/community/governance/parameter-docs/stability-fee.md

 ## Description

 The Stability Fee parameter is an annual percentage fee charged on the DAI generated on vaults.
 It is expressed as an annual percentage yield but it is charged on a per-block basis in DAI.
-The DAI from this fee is generated and added to the DAI debt for the vault and transferred into the Surplus Buffer which is under the control of Maker Governance.
+The DAI from this fee is minted, added to the DAI debt for the vault, and then transferred into the Surplus Buffer which is under the control of Maker Governance.

 Each vault type has its own Stability Fee that can be adjusted by Maker Governance.
 Note that the Stability Fee applies collectively to all vaults created using a specific vault type.

-As an example, a vault with 100 DAI of debt using a vault-type with a Stability Fee of 4% would be expected to owe 104 DAI after one year has passed.
+As an example, a vault with 100 DAI of debt using a vault-type with a Stability Fee of 4% would be expected to owe 104 DAI after one year has passed (assuming the Stability Fee remains at 4% for the year).

 ## Purpose
 The primary purpose of the Stability Fee parameter is to compensate the Maker Protocol for the risk it takes being exposed to changes in the price of the collateral used to back the generated DAI.